pmitros/edxml-tools/README.md

 2. Studio is a bit broken in how it handles drafts/public versions in imports/exports.
 Studio has a horrible hack, which this code does not support.
 Make everything public before exporting.

+This code does save a mapping between your old URL names and new ones in the static directory.
+This will make it possible to compare analytics and similar between runs.